KoichiHaradaEndor/HTTPServer/src/Documentation/Guide-To-Secure-Web-App/Directory-Traversal.md

 ## Provision

-- Avoid directly specifying the file name to open, specified by the user input.
+- Avoid directly specifying the file name to open, by using user input.
 - Reject file name which contains `/`, `\` and `:`.

 ## Discussion